-Lockdown has put pressure on everyone’s relationships in lots of different ways, but for many couples that were already struggling to keep it together, it has simply been the final straw.
-If your relationship has reached breaking point and one of you needs to move out, please do not worry about losing your right to the marital home.
+If your relationship has reached breaking point and one of you needs to move out, please do not worry about losing your right to the equity in the marital home.
 One of the most common myths in family law is that you will lose your legal rights to the marital home if you move out.

 Either way, we can help you to protect your interests as part of the divorce process.

-If you do not own a share of the marital home then you can still protect your interest in the property by applying for 'Matrimonial home rights’.
-This is a statutory right to protect your interest in the marital home.
+The 'Matrimonial Home' is the home occupied by a couple who are married or in a civil partnership.
+If you do not own a share of the marital home then you can still protect your interest in the property by applying for 'Matrimonial Home Rights’.
+This is a statutory right to protect your interest in the matrimonial home.

-If you and your partner are already going through divorce proceedings, an application can still be made to the Court to extend the protection (if a Decree Absolute has already been pronounced), but you have not yet agreed how the finances are to be split.
+If you and your partner are already going through divorce proceedings, an application can still be made to the Court to extend the protection (if a Final Order/Decree Absolute has already been pronounced), but you have not yet agreed how the finances are to be split.

 One thing to note is that matrimonial home rights do not extend to other properties owned by your spouse or civil partner, such as holiday homes or rental properties, and these properties would have to be dealt with within the divorce or civil partnership dissolution proceedings.
 Restrictions can still be placed on these by way of a unilateral notice, or by a restriction being placed on the title to the properties (which would be required by the Court).
 We can guide you through this.

 If you need any advice on matrimonial property or have any questions about starting divorce proceedings, please get in touch with our award winning Family Law team.
-All appointments can now be done either over the phone or by video chat at your convenience.
+All appointments can now be done over the phone, by video chat or in person at your convenience.